Thank you for joining the 23rd Communicating the Arts conference in Montreal last week.

 Book your ticket today and enter the code CTAMTL to benefit from the preferred rate.

-Meet the 50+ communication experts, leaders, educators, artists and activists that will share their expertise at Communicating the Arts Montreal.
+50+ communication experts, leaders, educators, artists and activists shared their expertise at Communicating the Arts Montreal.

 Rhode Island School of Design Museum, United States